 DECATS Sugar Land 2022 will take place at St. Theresa Catholic School in Sugar Land, TX.
 All classrooms are fully air-conditioned.
 There is access to all school facilities including gymnasium, computer lab(s), library, cafeteria, playing field, and playground.
 Additionally, the cultural and scientific resources of the Sugar Land and Houston areas are within easy reach of the campus.
 An extended day program is offered in the morning beginning at 7:30 a.m. and in the afternoon until 4:30 p.m.

 The program is taught by distinguished professional Catholic and non-Catholic school educators who have noteworthy achievements in their areas of expertise.
 Maintaining a 10:1 ratio of scholars to faculty is a priority of the program.

 The program is underwritten through the financial generosity of Mr. Manuel DeBusk and the DeBusk Foundation (www.debuskfoundation.org), dedicated to the education of elementary gifted children.
 It is fully supported by the superintendent of Catholic schools of the Archdiocese of Galveston-Houston.

 Fees and Scholarships

 The cost of this innovative program is approximately $1000.00.
 The DeBusk Foundation provides a scholarship to each and every scholar for more than two-thirds of that cost.
-Tuition is $ 600 plus $20 registration fee.
+The tuition is $620.
 There is an additional fee for the Extended Challenge Program, which is open from 7:30 – 9:00 a.m. and 3:00 – 4:30 p.m.
-The fee for Extended Challenge is a flat rate of $150.00 for the use of the program during the 3 weeks or $75.00 for just morning care or afternoon care.
+The fee for the Extended Challenge is a flat rate of $150.00 for the use of the program during the 3 weeks or $75.00 for just morning care or afternoon care.
 Extended Care payments will need to be paid at the start of the program along with their application fee.